-Simply making out something is difficult.
-A thought may be planted into the novice’s head, a thought of self-doubt that they may not succeed.
-Rory’s approach is more proactive, having experienced his own master’s methods, he decided to take the complete opposite approach.
-Students need reassurance and encouragement, to be constantly told they can succeed.
-Rory informs his students of his own experience of learning to be a master tailor.
+Rory discusses with his students his tailoring courses of his own experiences of learning to be a master tailor.
 He doesn’t consider himself to have been particularly gifted, just determined to succeed.
 Rory, like all apprentices, made mistakes.
 His road to learning cutting and tailoring was as bumpy as any novice who wanted to learn tailoring at the highest level.
-The benefit of Rory’s cutting and tailoring course is that they are tailored to student who want to learn and master the craft in the shortest possible time period.
+The benefit of Rory’s cutting and tailoring course is that they are tailored to students who want to learn and master the craft in the shortest possible time.

 Making mistakes is an important part of learning.

 When we first start, we want everything to be perfect but perfection is the mountain we all must climb and there are many false summits before we reach the top.
 The first garment that we cut and make is filled with so much hope and joy.
 The joy of making something by ourselves for ourselves often blinds us to the reality of its imperfections.

 Even Rory’s first garments were a long way from being perfect but he still wore them and loved them all the same.
 We must learn to enjoy everything we make ourselves - warts and all.

 Our pattern cutting and tailoring course cover many disciplines and are broken down into individual courses.
 One must learn how to work the cloth, create shape through stretching, shrinking and adding fullness.